espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Marvelous Miniature (Boat).md

 * * *

 This miniature can be activated only when tossed into a large body of water, such as a lake or broad river.
-It transforms into a [[Cutter]].
+It transforms into a [[z_mechanics/PF2e Mechanics_1.5_09122024/Vehicles/Cutter]].
 The cutter lasts 1 day.